Horatio Sanz: Sexual assault allegation

 On August 12, 2021, a lawsuit was filed against Sanz, accusing him of sexual assault.
-The woman, remaining anonymous, claimed that Sanz would grope her and make sexual comments towards her, while she was under the age of 18.
-The lawsuit also states that both Saturday Night Live and NBC allowed him to participate in the acts and accuses Sanz of a direct digital assault that supposedly happened in front of other staff members in May 2002.
-Sanz responded through his attorney by calling the allegations "categorically false."
+The plaintiff, remaining anonymous, claimed that Sanz groped her and made sexual comments to her when she was under the age of 18.
+The lawsuit also stated that both Saturday Night Live and NBC permitted and enabled him to groom and harm her, and accused Sanz of a direct assault that allegedly happened in front of other staff members in May 2002.
+Sanz responded through his attorney, calling the allegations "categorically false."

 NBCUniversal filed a motion to dismiss the lawsuit in April 2022, stating "Employers owe no general duty to protect third-persons from the possibility of sexual abuse by their employees".
 In August 2022, the accuser requested that Jimmy Fallon, Tracy Morgan, and Lorne Michaels be added to the lawsuit as defendants, alleging they enabled Sanz's behavior.
-On November 23, 2022, Horatio Sanz settled with the accuser and the lawsuit was dismissed.
+On November 23, 2022, Sanz settled with the accuser and the lawsuit was dismissed.